GlassNet: a multitask deep neural network for predicting many glass properties: Results and discussion

 \subsection{Viscosity modeling}

-The final viscosity dataset (after all the procedures mentioned in the Materials and Methods section) consisted of 134,976 examples.
+The final viscosity dataset (after all the procedures mentioned in the Materials and Methods section) consisted of 31,976 examples.
 For each of these examples, the viscosity at the measurement temperature was predicted using GlassNet.
 To evaluate this prediction, the RMSE between the reported and predicted values of $\log_{10}(\eta)$ was calculated (with $\eta$ in units of Pa.s).
-Glassnet had a RMSE of 0.65, performing better than ViscNet \citeprocitem{19}{{[}19{]}}, another deep learning model used to predict viscosity, which had an RMSE of 1.1 for unseen data.
-However, GlassNet performed worse than i-Melt (RMSE: 0.4) \citeprocitem{10}{{[}10{]}} and the unnamed model reported by Tandia et al. (RMSE: 0.04) \citeprocitem{3}{{[}3{]}}, two highly specialized models, trained and tested on liquids with much more restricted chemistries than GlassNet.
-The increase in RMSE can be considered the price paid for increasing the scope of GlassNet.